every smith

 Max Smith

 European writer, radical, restaurateur and Red Sox fan.
-70-something husband, father, step-father, grandfather and son.
+70-something husband, father, step-father, and grandfather.
 Resident in Warwick, England.

 Picture